BLOG POST

 Delivering the Social-Emotional element of Student Personal Development

-Social-Emotional Learning could – and arguably should – be delivered in many different ways.
+Social-Emotional Learning can – and arguably should – be delivered in many different ways.
 Integrating it into the whole school culture over time will achieve the best, long-lasting positive impact for students, teachers and leadership.
 This could involve any or all of dedicated, blended, remote, integrated, independent, tutoring, or coaching approaches.
 In this article, Pete Read and Dr Leila Khouja Walker, creators of the online Social-Emotional Learning platform Persona Life Skills, offer advice for schools and colleges on different ways this critical element of student Personal Development can be delivered.

 11-Jun-24